 1. Part of the budget of each competitive discipline chair, will be funds to allow him/her to attend one National Championship.
-Suspended for 2018.
+Suspended starting in 2018, to be reviewed annually.

 Program Funds

 1. Each competitive discipline chair has funds earmarked for program development within his/her discipline.
 The Regions can apply for discipline grants from a minimum of 1/13 of the available grant to a maximum of \$500.00 per Region per discipline based on the number of applicants as determined by the respective discipline chair.
 When the budget is presented, the discipline chair should provide the Board of Directors with a broad outline of how he/she proposed to distribute these funds.
 The Board shall have the right to veto the proposal.
 (Revised 2001)